MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceDecisionInstance.md

 ### -FallbackReviewers
 This collection of reviewer scopes is used to define the list of fallback reviewers.
-These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
+These fallback reviewers are notified to take action if no users are found from the list of reviewers specified.
-This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
+This could occur when either the group owner is specified as the reviewer but the group owner doesn't exist, or manager is specified as reviewer but a user's manager doesn't exist.
 Supports $select.
 To construct, see NOTES section for FALLBACKREVIEWERS properties and create a hash table.